THE PLATINUM'S GAZE

 "You've been watching my son?"

-"Watching.
-Not interfering.
-Dr. Choi—your slum's medical officer—is one of our informants.
-Though he's grown... protective."
+"Watching, yes but not interfering.
+Dr. Choi, the medical officer around this area, is one of our informants.
+Though it seemes he's grown... protective."

 "If you're here to take him—"

 "I'm not."
 She raised a hand.
-"Vanguard Academy doesn't conscript.
-We offer opportunities.
-Training.
-Protection.
-Resources.
-In exchange for future service."
+"Our Academy doesn't conscript, we only offer training opportunities, protection, and resources, in exchange for future service."

 "Future service?"